 - Bachelor of Social Work (B.S.W.)

-The social work profession deals with a variety of conditions that limit people's ability to function.
+Social work deals with a variety of conditions that limit people's ability to function.
 Professional social workers try to help individuals and groups overcome these limitations and become well-adjusted, contributing members of society.

 Program Offerings at Grand Valley